This policy sets out the arrangements for how Charters School will prioritise and administer the 16-19 Bursary Fund.

 The Panel will consider and respond to appeals within two weeks of receipt.
 If the appeal is upheld or partly upheld it will be referred back to the 16-19 Bursary Application Panel with recommendations.
 If the appeal is not upheld the appealing party will be signposted to the School’s Complaint Procedure.

 Applications and supporting evidence will be confidential to the 16-19 Bursary Application Panel and in the event of an appeal, the 16-19 Bursary Appeals Panel.
 The applications and supporting evidence will remain confidential during processing, payment and storage.
-If it is necessary to obtain additional information to reach a decision, the young person and/or their parent/guardian/carer(s) will be told the reasons why this is necessary prior to sharing any information further.
+If it is necessary to obtain additional information to reach a decision, the young person and/or their parent/guardian/carer(s) will be told the reasons why this is necessary prior to obtaining further information.

 Change of Young Person’s Financial Circumstances